4.24.23 Operational Procedures and Responsibilities for Form 637 Excise Tax Registrations and Secure Airport Terminals (SATs)

 2. All Form 637 compliance reviews will use the current fiscal year and show a period of "01."

-3. If a Form 637 compliance review results in an examination, then the time recorded once the examination begins will be charged to the examination abstract.
-The excise examiner will request examination case controls using Form 5345-D showing Project Code 0637.
+3. If a compliance review results in an examination, then the examination time will be charged to the examination abstract.
+The examiner must request examination case controls using Form 5345-D showing Project Code 0637.
 Refer to IRM 4.24.2.9, Examinations Resulting from Form 637 Compliance Reviews, for additional information.

 Note:

-1. The Notebook-generated forms and templates in the Form 637 Registration Program are accessed from the Mandatory Admin Forms tab on the Case Details page.
-One or more sets of Mandatory Admin Forms may be added to a Taxpayer Case.
-These Mandatory Admin Forms include information pre-populated with the Common Fields captured during the setup of a Taxpayer Case and User Details in the Notebook.
+1. The Notebook generated forms and templates in the Form 637 Registration program are accessed from the Mandatory Admin Forms tab on the Case Details page within Notebook.
+These mandatory administrative forms include information pre-populated during the setup of a taxpayer’s case and user details within Notebook.

 Note:

-The Form 637 Program Admin Forms are similar in nature to the excise examination mandatory administrative forms.
-Refer to IRM 4.24.6, Technical Guidance and Procedures for Excise Issues, for more information.
+The 637 Admin Forms are similar in nature to the excise examination mandatory administrative forms.
+Refer to IRM 4.24.25, Issue Management System (IMS), Notebook and Workpapers, for more information.

 Name Title

-Form 637 New Applicant IDR Language for Form 637 New Applicant
+Form 637 IDR New Applicant IDR Language for Form 637 New Applicant

 A605 Administrative Check Sheet